GauthamGoli/gauthamgoli.github.io/_posts/2017-08-16-GSoC-report.markdown

 ### Road ahead

-The `audit` rules have been ported to RuboCop cops.
+Whilst the `audit` rules have been ported to RuboCop cops, few of them have `autocorrect`.
 Now I would be looking at adding `autocorrect` methods, so correcting the style offenses across huge number of `Formulae` can be automated.
 I also look forward to continue contributing to Homebrew.
 Its the project which makes macOS usable to developers and I myself use `brew` heavily on a day to day basis.